marcodigia/LM48/ComunicationProtocol.md

 # Command Client -> Server

 In the following we will use:
-1. !x! to indicate something that is required to user
+1. !x! to indicate something that is required to user.
-2. [x]+* to that x can be repeted 2 up to 4 times
+2. [x]+* to that x can be repeted 2 up to 4 times.
+3. £00£ is a delimiter we use to separate strings.

 ## Registation process

 R £00£ !username! £00£

 Where:
-* R denotes registation command
+* R denotes registation command.
-* username denotes username choose by user
+* username denotes username choose by user.

 ## Unregitration process

 U £00£ !username! £00£

 Where:
-* U denotes unregistration command
+* U denotes unregistration command.
-* username denotes username choose by user
+* username denotes username choose by user.

 ## Setup process

 S £00£ IDT1 £00£ IDT2 £00£ IDT3 £00£ IDPU1 £00£ IDPU2 £00£ IDPU3 £00£ IDPR [£00£ IDW £00£]+*

 Where:
-* S denotes for setup command
+* S denotes for setup command.
-* IDTn denotes ToolCard's id
+* IDTn denotes ToolCard's id.
-* IDPUn denotes PublicCard's id
+* IDPUn denotes PublicCard's id.
-* IDPR denotes PrivateCrad's id
+* IDPR denotes PrivateCrad's id.
-* IDW denotes WindowPattern's id
+* IDW denotes WindowPattern's id.

 ## Actions